-A meaningful definition of novelty, one that invites scholars to reveal lived human experience, emphasizes the unfamiliarity of a new form to the relevant audiences in the historically specific social context into which it is being introduced.
-Determining which audiences are relevant and where the boundaries of that social context fall depends on detailed empirical inquiry (Abbott 1995).
+A meaningful definition of novelty emphasizes the unfamiliarity of a new form to the relevant audiences in the historically specific social context into which it is being introduced.
+Determining which audiences are relevant and where the boundaries of that social context fall depends on detailed empirical inquiry.
 As we show, these are not cases of mere diffusion.
 Both Hosack and Britton built organizations unlike any seen in New York City or, for that matter, in the U.S. of their day.
 Thus although botanical gardens of varying types and missions had long since taken root in Europe, each of our founders sought to introduce what was a new organizational form in his social setting, with widely varying outcomes.
 These two comparable efforts in the same city at moments marked by different social, economic, and political structures afford an analytic window into the relationship between organizational forms and the social contexts in which they are born.

-We begin with a brief discussion of several lines of scholarship that have contributed to explaining the emergence of organizational forms.
-We cull useful concepts from this work, as well as from our own extensive archival research, to examine our two founders and their efforts to introduce a new organizational form.
+We begin with a discussion of our two founders and their efforts to introduce a novel organizational form.
 Attention to the similarities between their projects and biographies throws into relief the differences between their respective historical times.
 We note that while we find useful analytic purchase in the comparative case method, we diverge from traditional Mill-inspired case comparisons in our central concern to map and take account of the shifting causal relationships between the temporally distant contexts in which our two cases unfold.
 Instead of comparing the two cases for variables that are absent or present, our examination underscores how, in each case, relations at one level reinforce or hinder relations at another, rendering efforts at agency either viable and widely consequential or local with limited impact.
 Building on our empirical analysis, we turn to a theoretical elaboration of the concept of poisedness.
 The conclusion follows with methodological considerations for researchers interested in analyzing the poisedness of other times and places for other kinds of organizational forms.